yordanossimegnew/End_to_End_House_Price_Prediction/README.md

 ![House Prices](https://user-images.githubusercontent.com/xyz/house_prices_banner.jpg)

 ## Overview
 Welcome to the House Price Prediction project!
-This repository contains a comprehensive machine learning pipeline designed to predict house prices using various regression techniques.
-Our goal is to leverage data science to provide accurate and reliable predictions, enabling better decision-making in the real estate market.
+This repository contains a comprehensive machine learning pipeline designed to predict house prices using Lasso regression technique.
+My goal is to leverage data science to provide accurate and reliable predictions, enabling better decision-making in the real estate market.

 ## Features
 - **Data Preprocessing**: Clean and prepare raw data for analysis.